l8xus/omi/README.md

 # **Omi (prev.
 Friend)**

 Meet Omi, the world’s leading open-source AI wearables that revolutionize how you capture and manage conversations.
-Simply connect Omi to your mobile device and enjoy automatic, high-quality transcriptions of meetings, chats, and voice memos wherever you are.
+Simply connect Omi to your mobile device and enjoy automatic, high-quality transcriptions of meetings, chats, and voice memos wherever you are..

 ![Omi](https://github.com/user-attachments/assets/0c757e55-c030-4ae7-a15b-7218950c8ba0)